Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Character limit for each boost: 9
 			// --
 			// Minimum value for each boost: 1.1
-			// Maximum value for each boost: 999999.0 (Strongest)
+			// Maximum value for each boost: 999999.0 (Fastest)
 			// --
 			// 1st number = Boost for killers.
 			// 2nd number = Boost for assistants.